Raising ducks (especially ducklings) is easy, and ducks are some of the most entertaining and useful livestock you can add to your farm!

 I don’t recommend allowing your ducks to live on a pond.
 They can’t fly like wild ducks because they’ve been bred to be heavier (and in some cases, their wings have been clipped), and they can’t defend themselves against predators.

-Raising Ducks: Shelter
+Shelter

-At some point, you’ll want to move your ducklings outside, and they’ll need a shelter.
+At some point, you’ll want to move your ducklings outside, and they’ll need shelter.
 Be sure to give them a shelter that will protect them from predators and inclement weather and heat, and give them enough room.

 I wait until mine have feathers before moving them outside in the spring.
 During warm weather, they’re allowed to go outside but brought back in at night so they stay safe.